Chicago Brain Injury Victims May Suffer Life Long Disabilities

 Josephine Cullotta April 25, 2019

-If the Chicago head injury victim suffers repeated injuries, the effects may be cumulative, which increases their severity.
 The repeated brain injuries may even be fatal if they occur within days or weeks of each other.
-It is essential that a head trauma victim take proper precautions following an injury in order to reduce the likelihood of a reoccurrence.
-The patient should get plenty of rest and avoid any activity which might potentially injure the head.
+It is essential that a brain or head trauma victim take proper precautions following a brain injury in order to reduce their likelihood of suffering a second one.

-Following an Illinois head trauma, it is vital that the victim consult an experienced Chicago brain injury lawyer who understands the legal complexities surrounding this injury.
+Following a head trauma, traumatic brain injury, or concussion as a result of an auto accident.
+It is vital that the victim consult with qualified medical professionals and then an experienced Chicago brain injury attorney, such as Cullotta Law Offices.
+We understand the legal complexities surrounding this injury.
 Schedule a complimentary consultation by filling out our online form or calling our office at (847) 651-7191.